djunsheep/CRANextra/README.md

 # CRANextra
-fixing the CRANextra warnings when installing packages
+trying to fix? the CRANextra warnings when installing packages

 If you're here you must have hit by this: